Saturday, February 28, 2015

 Fat people and education

-I believe that all people already understand food.
+All people already understand food.
 Let me give you an example.

 I really do have a problem with the concept of educating people about food.
 Particularly when it's aimed at poor people, who are statistically the biggest consumers of fast/processed food.
 This is because fast/processed food is CHEAP.
 The attitude that poor people need to be educated about food is classism.
 It almost always comes from the wealthy.

 Enough ranting.
-Seriously it is time for me to be more concerned about being a fat man.
-My biggest issue is the addictive chemical the low cost food is designed to keep me coming back for more.
+Seriously, it is time for me to be more concerned about being a fat man.
+My biggest issue is the addictive chemical; the low-cost food is designed to keep me coming back for more.
 Withdrawal symptoms, here we come!

 1 comment: